-- Placarding must be installed that prohibits any burner from being powered when the cooktop is unattended (this would prohibit a single person from cooking on the cooktop and intermittently serving food to passengers while any burner is powered).
+- Placarding must be installed that prohibits any burner from being powered when the cooktop is unattended (this would Start Printed Page 42477prohibit a single person from cooking on the cooktop and intermittently serving food to passengers while any burner is powered).
 In addition, a fire detector must be installed in the vicinity of the cooktop, which provides an audible warning in the passenger cabin; and a fire extinguisher of appropriate size and extinguishing agent must be installed in the immediate vicinity of the cooktop.
 A fire on or around the cooktop must not block access to the extinguisher.
 One of the fire extinguishers required by § 25.851 may be used to satisfy this requirement if the total complement of extinguishers can be evenly distributed throughout the cabin.
 If this is not possible, then the extinguisher in the galley area would be additional; OR

 - An automatic, thermally-activated fire suppression system must be installed to extinguish a fire at the cooktop and immediately adjacent surfaces.
 The agent used in the system must be an approved total flooding agent suitable for use in an occupied area.
 The fire suppression system must have a manual override.
 The automatic activation of the fire suppression system must also automatically shut off power to the cooktop.

 5. The surfaces of the galley surrounding the cooktop, which would be exposed to a fire on the cooktop surface or in cookware on the cooktop, must be constructed of materials that comply with the flammability requirements of Part III of Appendix F of part 25.
 This requirement is in addition to the flammability requirements typically required of the materials in these galley surfaces.
 During the selection of these materials, consideration must also be given to ensure that the flammability characteristics of the materials will not be adversely affected by the use of cleaning agents and utensils used to remove cooking stains.